 Today most of the stress we experience comes mainly from:

-- Daily mishaps
+- Daily inconveniences

-Yoga Nidra – Deep Relaxation
+Yoga Nidra – Deep relaxation

-Mindfulness – MBSR Protocol
+Mindfulness – MBSR protocol

-The purpose that animates Kabat Zinn is to allow people to welcome their own reality, as it is given to them, be it pleasant or unpleasant.
+The purpose that animates Kabat Zinn is to allow people to welcome their reality, as it is given to them, be it pleasant or unpleasant.

 Mindfulness can be practiced at any time of the day.
 The practice can be formal and informal.

 The practice of informal Mindfulness, on the other hand, does not follow precise rules.
-It consists in becoming aware of everyday life, paying new attention to all those daily activities that we often carry out by inserting the “automatic pilot”: eating, walking, taking a shower, driving, doing housework.
+It consists in becoming aware of everyday life, paying new attention to all those daily activities that we often carry out by putting them on “autopilot”: eating, walking, taking a shower, driving, doing household chores.

-Scientific studies show that music greatly affects the psychophysical balance of the individual, regulates the heartbeat and breathing, obviously listening to suitable music.
+Scientific studies show that music greatly affects the psychophysical balance of the individual, regulates the heartbeat and breathing, obviously by listening to suitable pieces of music.
 Music therapy is the discipline that uses music and its elements (sound, rhythm, melody, harmony) as a therapeutic tool, through non-verbal communication, thanks to a relational use of the sound element, in order to promote the well-being of the whole person, body, mind and spirit.